Dane Massey: 2022 season

 On 9 December 2022, Massey signed a new contract with Drogheda United for a further year.
 He was also named club captain by new manager Kevin Doherty.
 He spent most of the campaign playing as a centre back, but an injury to left back Evan Weir in late September saw Massey deployed in his former fullback position for the final stretch of the season.
 He finished the campaign with 33 appearances in all competitions.

 Return to Bray Wanderers

-2023 season

 On 6 December 2022, Massey re-signed for Bray Wanderers a decade after leaving the club.
 On 8 February 2023, Massey was named as vice-captain to Dave Webster for the upcoming season.
-Massey made his second debut for Bray, captaining the side to a 1-0 win away to Treaty United on the opening day of the 2023 First Division season.
+Massey made his second debut for Bray, captaining the side to a 1–0 win away to Treaty United on the opening day of the 2023 First Division season.
+He made a total of 30 league appearances in his second spell with the club, scoring 4 goals.

+Retirement & Post Playing Career

+On 15 January 2024, he announced his retirement from football, aged 35.
+In August 2025, he returned to his former side Dundalk as a first-team coach, under manager Ciarán Kilduff, who played alongside Massey at the club during his time there.

 Futsal

 Massey also had a career in Futsal before focusing completely on association football.
 He credits the game with having a huge influence on his skills as a football player and improving his confidence on the ball.
 Massey made three appearances in the 2007–08 UEFA Futsal Cup for Shamrock Rovers, scoring two goals.
 His debut in this tournament took place in August 2007 when Rovers faced Politekhnik Yerevan.
 In 2008, Massey went on to represent the Republic of Ireland U21 Futsal team on 3 occasions, scoring 2 goals.
 He also made 5 appearances for the Republic of Ireland national team in the UEFA Futsal Championship qualifying rounds.
 His brother, Lloyd, also played Futsal for Shamrock Rovers and the Republic of Ireland national team.
 They played alongside each other for the national team at 3 UEFA Futsal tournaments.